smutek/USCrime/readme.md

 # Crime Statistics

 Simple CLI app written in Java.
-Reads a user provided file, performs specified calculations on the data and provides statistical results to the user.
+Reads a user provided file, performs specified calculations on the data and returns statistical results to the user.
 Includes menu system, a timer, and report generation.
 My final project for CMIS141!

 ## Requirements